polodre/E-CommerceBackEnd/README.md

 ## Installation

-The user should clone the repository from GitHub.
 This application requires Node.js, Express.js, and Sequelize.
 To connect to the database run `mysql -u root -p` and enter password from .env file.
 Then source the schema.sql.
 To seed the file run `npm run seed`.
 Finally to connect to the server run `npm start`.

 ## Usage